Performer, Director, Choreographer, Teaching Artist, Arts Administrator

-She serves as the Acting Education Director at Mudlark Theater, as well as teaching, directing, and choreographing for the company.
-She is psyched to continue to teach for Northlight Theatre and Actor's Gymnasium, working with young mind and bodies to facilitate agency, skills, and play.
+She serves as the Education Director at Mudlark Theater, as well as teaching, directing, writing, and choreographing for the company.
+She is psyched to continue to teach for Northlight Theatre and Actor's Gymnasium, working with young mind and bodies to facilitate agency, artistic skills, and play.

-She graduated from Northwestern in June 2018 with a B.S. in Theatre, minor in Political Science, certificate in Musical Theatre, and module in Musical Theatre Choreography.
+She graduated from Northwestern University with a B.S. in Theatre, minor in Political Science, certificate in Musical Theatre, and module in Musical Theatre Choreography.
 While at Northwestern, Vanessa served as Outreach Director and a teaching artist for Seesaw Theatre and lead community outreach and accessibility efforts for The Waa-Mu Show.

-When she's not in rehearsal or teaching, you can find her doing yoga, dancing, in circus class, boxing, listening to true crime podcasts, at her local candy store, or re-watching The West Wing on Netflix for the 32nd time.
+When she's not in rehearsal or teaching, you can find her doing yoga, dancing, boxing, listening to true crime podcasts, baking, or re-watching The West Wing for the 32nd time.

 Work with youth